5 Gen Y Questions That Parth Samthaan & Niti Taylor’s Kaisi Yeh Yaariyan 3 Answers On Point!

 Is It Okay To Lie To Your Partner?

-Can A Girl Be The First To Propose?
+Can A Girl Propose First?

 It's the norm for the boy to go down on his knees and propose to the girl.
 But Kaisi Yeh Yaariyan 3 showed that it's okay for a girl to do the asking; it doesn't matter who proposes as long as the love you feel for the other is true.